TheProgrammingArchive/weather-terminal/README.md

 # weather_Api
-Webscraper for weather.com.
-Files have been deleted due to project interchange.
-LICENSE VALIDITY REMAINS CONSTANT
+Webscraper for weather.com
-ETC: 2 weeks
+Project will be completed in 2 weeks
+APACHE LICENSE IS VALIDATED.
+DO NOT CHANGE LICENSE INFORMATION